yuki-tkd/snippets/README.md

 # Snippets
 ## jupyterlab_on_docker
-- JupyterLab docker image that solves the UID/GID problem that occurs when using docker on a Linux host.
+- JupyterLab docker image that solves the UID/GID problem that occurs on a Linux host.